 Conversely, a consumption-based emissions inventory accounts for the emissions associated with goods and services consumed within the community, regardless of where the emissions are generated.
 Under this methodology, responsibility for emissions resulting for the consumption of goods and services rests with consumers rather than producers.
-Error!
-Reference source not found.
-5 below illustrates the relationship between these two accounting methodologies.
+Figure 5 below illustrates the relationship between these two accounting methodologies.